petre-renware/sdeven/doc_src/SDEVEN.25_SYTEST.md

     * what means terms compliance, bug, acceptable, workaround solverable, ...

-The testing is one of the most important activity in software development as long as a piece of sofrware is written NOT for own purposes.
+The testing is one of the most important activity in software development as long as a piece of software is NOT written for own purposes.

-The testing may assure you that a piece of software do what was intended to do.
-This is "one face" but testing also must assure the beneficiary of the software for the same things, maybe more ones.
+The testing may *assure* you that a piece of software do what was intended to do.
+This is "one face" but testing must also assure the *owner* of the software for the same things.
+And finally must assure the *end users* (generally the customer) for same things, sometimes more things.